smudge/decks/railsconf-2022/slides.md

 ```

 <!--
-And then contained within these files are the actual *instructions* for how your app should behave in each environment.
+And these files contain the actual *instructions* for how your app should behave in each environment.

+Like, what makes that environment different.

+Are you with me so far?
+Good.
 -->

 ---